hugo-apero/hugo-apero-docs/content/blog/spoonful-series/_index.md

 ---
+title: A Spoonful of Hugo
+description: |
+  A forking fun new feature for series.
+author: Alison Hill
+show_post_thumbnail: true
+show_author_byline: true
+show_post_date: true
 # for series listing page layout
-layout: list # list, list-sidebar, list-grid
+layout: list-sidebar # list, list-sidebar, list-grid

+list_sidebar: # for list-sidebar layout
-title: "Posts from *A Spoonful of Hugo*"
+  title: A Spoonful of Hugo
-author: The Team @RStudio
+  author: Alison Hill
   description: |
     A forking fun new feature for series.
     Even this sidebar offers a ton of customizations!
     Check out the _index.md file in the /blog/spoonful-series/ folder to edit this content.
-show_post_thumbnail: false
-show_author_byline: true
-show_post_date: false
-show_disqus_comments: false # see disqusShortname in site config
+  text_link_label: Subscribe via RSS
+  text_link_url: /index.xml
+  show_sidebar_adunit: true # show ad container

 # set up common front matter for all pages in series
 cascade: